VictoriaShalabaeva/italian-cuisine-app/README.md

 6. View your application:

     - You can view the application by clicking on the *Open app* button located at the top right corner.

+7. After Heroku has ended their free tier offerings for deployment, the present project was migrated to a different free service on an alternative platform [Render](https://render.com/).

 ## Credits